 - Nestled among cottages just off of Forest at Duke Drive, the community garden is a peaceful and lovely escape, a campus favorite for many team members and residents alike!
 The garden is filled with beautiful blooms, vegetables, fruits, and herbs, all thriving in the North Carolina sunshine.
 The plants, grown and nurtured in 4’ x 8’ raised beds, are lovingly tended by Forest residents.
 On any given day, you’ll find friendly pollinators hard at work among the flowers!

 - Our fitness center features state-of-the-art Keiser strength training equipment, operating on compressed air so that resistance can be adjusted a single pound at a time.
-The facility also offers 2 NuStep recumbent cross trainers, a SCIFIT Latitude Lateral Stability Trainer, two ellipticals, three treadmills, an upright and recumbent bike, free weights, medicine balls, and bands.
-Supervised training hours, during which the Fitness Program Manager (a certified personal trainer) is present in the gym, are available.
+The facility also offers 2 NuStep recumbent cross trainers, a SCIFIT Latitude Lateral Stability Trainer, two ellipticals, a rowing machine, three treadmills, an upright and recumbent bike, free weights, medicine balls, and bands.
+Supervised training hours, during which a certified personal trainer is present in the gym, are available.
 Cable-ready television and a table for stretching further add to the comfort of your workout.
 Nearby locker rooms provide hair dryers, lockers for day use, and a suit spinner to dry your swimwear after a dip in the pool.
 Showers are stocked with shampoo, conditioner, and shower gel.

 - With proceeds benefiting the Benevolent Fund, the gift shop is managed by a group of resident volunteers.
 Its inventory includes greeting cards, jewelry, books, scarves, and a miscellany of other eye-catching merchandise.